 - Leveraging a strong social media presence: In the same vein as thought leadership, maintaining a strong social media presence is integral to brand recall.
 Leveraging social media is one of the easiest ways to communicate your brand.
 Individuals begin to associate what you post about with your brand.
 It also allows you to showcase your company culture and ideals in a succinct and authentic way.

 - Maintaining public relations management: Maintaining a mutually beneficial relationship between the public and your organization is vital to developing good brand awareness.
-You want your business to be associated with good press and solving problems, not for bad press and creating problems.

 Many believe the misconception that demand generation and inbound marketing are one in the same.
 But they're not.
 Demand generation is a function; you want to generate demand for your product or service.
 Meanwhile, inbound marketing is the method by which you can carry out that function.
 If you believe in educating your customer base and guiding them through the funnel with valuable content and offers, inbound marketing can help you do that.